StephenHassall/worker-promise/worker-link.md

 message.type = 1 (reply message).
 message.response = 1 (resolve), 2 (reject).
 message.data = The data returned.
+message.transferable0..n = Reference to a transferable buffer.
 ```

-## Receive & respond (send back reply)
+## Wait, receive & then respond

 Wait for messages, get one, process it, then send back response.

 A `receive` object waits for a message to be sent to it.
-It is stored in a map waiting to be used.
+It is stored in a `_receiveMap` waiting to be used.

 ```
 receive.name = The name of the task it will perform.